 - Criminal threats

 Review charges that lead to a firearm ban in detail with the Simmrin Law Group.
-Our weapons charges lawyers in Los Angeles can answer your additional questions.
-Call (310) 997-4688 and allow us to help you right now.
+Our weapons charges lawyers can answer your additional questions.

 Some individuals are instructed to relinquish their firearms after a criminal conviction in California.
 The court should provide explicit instructions about the relinquishment of these weapons.
 Generally, individuals will receive a “Prohibited Persons Relinquishment Form.”
 An individual must use this form to: